Nantes tramway: Compressed-air trams (1879–1917)

-Electric trams (1911-1958)
+Electric trams (1911–1958)

 In 1911 the intention to electrify the network was announced by the mayor, Paul Bellamy, but work did not start until just before the outbreak of World War I. By 1915, 8 lines were in service, and work was not completed until the end of 1919.
 The company standardized its fleet of 100 tramcars, all on Brill trucks with vestibuled platforms.
 Further extensions were opened, and by 1932 there were 20 lines serving 14 routes.
 The network was centered at Place du Commerce, which is still today the center of Nantes's tramway network.

 During World War II, the network was heavily damaged by continued bombing, and several lines were immediately converted to bus operation due to the prohibitive cost of repairs.
 After the war, tram was seen as being obsolete, noisy and uncomfortable.
 The decision to replace all tram services by buses was made in 1949, with the last tram running in 1958.

 Modern network (1985–present)

 By the end of the 1970s, transport in Nantes was heavily biased to the motor car.
 In an attempt to relieve congestion, the construction of a Highway along the quays of the River Edre was proposed.
 The destruction of the urban fabric this would have caused resulted in an outcry and the proposal was rejected.
 Various public transport solutions were investigated, including improved bus or trolleybus services (rejected as having too limited a capacity), and a metro (rejected as too expensive).
 Finally a tramway was proposed.

 At this point in time, the idea of constructing a new tramway was revolutionary.
 The trend throughout the world had been to close existing tramways rather than open new ones, and only three relatively small tram systems remained in France (the Lille, Marseille and Saint-Étienne systems).
-In North America the very beginning of a light rail renaissance was just starting to be seen, with the Edmonton Light Rail Transit system opening in 1978, followed by the Calgary C-Train and San Diego Trolley systems in 1981.
+In North America the very beginning of a light rail renaissance was just starting to be seen, with the Edmonton LRT system opening in 1978, followed by the Calgary C-Train and San Diego Trolley systems in 1981.
 No significant new tramway system had been built in Europe in many years.

 Against this background, Nantes's municipal council gathered a team of engineers to discuss the possibility of building a new tramway system.
 The project was set up on 10 February 1981 and financial details sorted.
 The government accepted financing 30% of the construction.
 Alstom was chosen for the construction of twenty tramcars.

 The tramway was finally re-opened in January 1985, with a single line connecting Place du Commerce with Haluchère in the north-east of the city.
 A month later the section from Place du Commerce to Bellevue in the west opened, resulting in a 10.4 km line that had 22 stations.
 This line, the core of the current line 1, was an immediate success and carried 42,000 passengers daily by the end of the first year.
 Line 1 was extended by 2.2 km and two stations from Haluchère to Beaujoire were added in April 1989.